-A recent study of diabetic men found that twice-weekly strength training helped participants control insulin swings better than men who didn't lift any weights.
-In another study, researchers found that women who lifted weights at least two times a week were less likely to develop type-2 diabetes over time than their peers.
+A 2005 study of diabetic men found that twice-weekly strength training helped participants control insulin swings better than men who didn't lift any weights.
+In another study, researchers found that women who lifted weights at least two times a week were less likely to develop Type 2 diabetes over time than their peers.
 Experts at the World Health Organization currently note that 350 million people have diabetes worldwide and by 2030 they predict the disease to be the seventh leading cause of death.

 Weight training exercises such as squats or bicep curls strengthen the muscles we use to do things in our daily lives, like lift groceries out of the trunk or navigate an icy sidewalk.
 According to the National Council on Aging, falls are the leading cause of death by injury and the most common cause of non-fatal hospital admissions for older adults.
 You know what can prevent falls?
 Better balance.
 And that's a direct result of greater strength.